FiskLab/FiskLab.github.io/_members/Devin-Azonye.md

   email: devinazoni@uri.edu
 ---

-Devin is a highly-driven biochemistry undergraduate here at the URI with experience and extensive knowledge in the biological mechanisms dictating post-transcriptional regulation; knowledge in the area of chemical analytics in areas of dry, wet, and organic chemical processes.
+Devin was a highly-driven biochemistry undergraduate at the URI with experience and extensive knowledge in the biological mechanisms dictating post-transcriptional regulation; knowledge in the area of chemical analytics in areas of dry, wet, and organic chemical processes.
 Devin also program in langauges such as Python, C++, and R.

-In the Fisk lab, Devin is focused on using Natural Langauge Processing (NLP) to characterize how physican-researchers think about cancer and cancer treatment.
+In the Fisk lab, Devin focused on using Natural Langauge Processing (NLP) to characterize how physican-researchers think about cancer and cancer treatment.